-Planning efforts by Albuquerque were making it more and more clear that Nob Hill constituted a significant historic resource.
-In 1995 Albuquerque contracted with UNM architecture professor Chris Wilson to survey as many buildings in Nob Hill as possible to lay the groundwork for identification of potential historic districts and other purposes.
+Planning work by Albuquerque was making it more and more clear that Nob Hill constituted a significant historic resource.
+In 1995 Albuquerque contracted with UNM architecture professor Chris Wilson to inventory as many buildings in Nob Hill as possible to document their form and identify potential historic districts.
 The survey:

-confirmed that over 90% of the houses in one area had been constructed by 1942
+confirmed that over 90% of the houses had been constructed by 1942

-- that incremental change through the remodeling of buildings is gradually undermining the historic character of both the residential and commercial portions of the neighborhood.
+found that incremental change through the remodeling of buildings was gradually undermining the historic character of both the residential and commercial portions of the neighborhood.

-- that public education through walking tours could be very constructive.
+recommended that public education through efforts like architectural walking tours could be very constructive.

 recommended nomination of Monte Vista and College View additions for listing on the state and national Registers of Historic Places.